Zucchini vs. Eggplant — Health Impact and Nutrition Comparison

-Zucchini and eggplant are fruity vegetables known and widely used all over the world.
-They are known for their beneficial impact on health.
-This article will compare these two foods, to see what they provide us with and what impacts they have on health.
+Zucchini and eggplant are fruity vegetables known and widely used worldwide.
+They are known for their beneficial impacts on health.
+This article will compare these two foods to see what they provide us with and their impacts on health.

-Zucchini, otherwise named courgette, or baby marrow, all of them meaning “small marrow”, belongs to the Cucurbita genus and Cucurbitaceae family.
+Zucchini, otherwise named courgette, or baby marrow, meaning small marrow, belongs to the Cucurbita genus and Cucurbitaceae family.
 The family includes cucumbers, luffas, squashes, melons, and watermelons.

 Eggplant also has many names, including aubergine, brinjal, scientifically Solanum Melongena, and junior synonyms S.ovigerum and S.trongum.
 It belongs to the Solanum genus and the nightshade family Solanaceae.
-Belonging to the genus Solanum, it is related to the tomato, potato, and chili pepper.
+Eggplant is related to the tomato, potato, and chili pepper.

 Differentiating these two foods is easy.
 The ordinary zucchini fruits are striped or uniform-colored and can be any shade of green, and the golden zucchini has a deep yellow or orange color.